Project

 I believe this would fix [Bug #19436] (Call Cache for singleton methods can lead to "memory leaks")

-Updated by wks (Kunshan Wang) 9 months ago
+Updated by wks (Kunshan Wang) over 1 year ago

 An alternative to recording the weak reference fields during tracing is recording the objects that contain weak references on creation.
 For example, we can record a imemo_callcache into a darray when the imemo_callcache is created.
 Then during gc_update_weak_references, we update their weak fields.
 Since there are strictly less objects with weak reference fields than the reference fields themselves, this list should contain less elements.
 However, the down side is that we need each type that contains weak references to provide a function (or a list of field offsets) that describes how to handle weak fields in a given object.
 That may require more modification.